 To enable both CBD to act with their known biological activity, the release from the WPI hydrogels is advantageous.
 Here, 1 g WPI/CBD samples were introduced to 5 mL PBS.
 The samples were incubated at 37C.
 At 24-hour timepoints, 100 µL was removed from each sample and replaced with 100 µL of fresh PBS, for 5 days.
 The samples were analysed utilising UV-Vis spectroscopy with an emphasis on 273 nm, the known region of both CBD (n=15).

+Percentage of relative release was calculated as,

+Relative Release (%) = (CBD concentration at time (t )/ Max CBD concetration ×100

 4.6.
 Cell culture and viability